GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Humanity is acquiring all the right technology for all the wrong reasons.
+First learn computer science and all the theory.
+Next develop a programming style.
+Then forget all that and just hack.

-~ Buckminster Fuller
+~ George Carrette
 <pre>

 </pre>